“From the Ancient Wisdoms to Quantum Physics,

 So why am I writing about this?
 I have been grappling with this issue for many years, but recent world events, as well as new insights into my current and past-life experiences have brought this issue front and center to my attention.
 For years I have been aware of it, but pushed it aside to deal with less painful issues.
 I can't avoid it any longer.
 Consider the following as just a handful of recent events:

-• October 24, 2014 a 15-year-old freshman student at Marysville-Pilchuck High School shot five other students (fatally wounding four) and then shot himself.
+• October 24, 2014 a 15-year-old freshman student at Marysville-Pilchuck High School in Washington state shot five other students (fatally wounding four) and then shot himself.

 • March 24, 2015 co-pilot Andreas Lubitz committed suicide by flying his Germanwings airliner into a mountain with 150 people on board.